Coronavirus: Republic sees record highest daily figure for new deaths at 36

 Restrictions

-The current restrictions on movement in Ireland, which are due to end on Easter Sunday, will be considered at National Public Health Emergency Team (NPHET) meetings on Tuesday and on Friday.
+The current restrictions on movement in Ireland, which are due to end on Easter Sunday, will be considered at a NPHET meeting on Friday.

-Chief medical officer Dr Tony Holohan said he wasn’t anticipating any change to these restrictions “at this moment in time”.
+Dr Holohan said he wasn’t anticipating any change to these restrictions “at this moment in time”.

 The team will also consider the public health implications of setting up a childcare scheme to facilitate healthcare workers.